-In terms of streaming, PrivadoVPN doesn't do a bad job as a streaming VPN either.
+In terms of streaming, PrivadoVPN does a great job as a streaming VPN.
 We were able to unblock US Netflix, as well as BBC iPlayer, Amazon Prime Video, and Disney+.
-That's almost full marks across the board, with anyone looking to unblock Netflix libraries elsewhere needing to place their bets elsewhere - ExpressVPN and ProtonVPN seem to be the only providers that can completely circumvent Netflix's anti-VPN stronghold.
+That's full marks across the board, and an impressive showing for a near-brand new service just beginning to get a foothold in the industry.

 How good are the Privado VPN desktop apps?

 PrivadoVPN has a number of apps for different devices.
 Usually, however, you'd expect its desktop app – particularly its Windows app – to be its strongest client.
 This is often where providers build out their VPN with other apps proving less feature-packed.
 However, we found the PrivadoVPN Windows app to be its weakest link.

 The interface is tiny, with all your buttons and triggers crammed into a 300x400 window that really reduces the quality of user experience.
 You'll have to scroll a lot to wade through its 44 locations to find the one you want to connect to.
 That's on top of squeezing in a Connect / Disconnect button, as well as seeing your current IP address and location, and diving any further into its features, like its kill switch, and so on.

 It doesn't feel particularly intuitive, having to click around a lot to actually connect to a server.
 What's more, we experienced some troubling connection issues – in that we weren't always sure we were connected.